The DAISY Consortium is a global partnership of organizations committed to creating the best way to read and publish, for everyone.

 - Friends are for-profit organizations including developers of production and/or playback hardware or software.

-The consortium and its members also work in developing countries on building and improving libraries, training staff, producing software and content in local languages, and creating networks of organizations.
-It also seeks to influence international copyright laws and best practices to further the sharing of materials.
+The consortium and its members also work in developing countries on building and improving accessible libraries, training staff and creating networks of organizations.
+It also seeks to influence international copyright laws and best practices to further the sharing of accessible materials.